Birmingham clean air charge: What you need to know

 - For two years for private cars registered within the zone

-- For one year for people travelling into the zone for work
+- For one year for people travelling into the zone for work, if they earn less than £30,000 a year

-- For one year for visitors to hospitals, GPs and care homes within the clean air zone
+- For one year for visitors to Birmingham Children's Hospital

 There will be permanent exemptions for vans and minibuses registered to provide school and community transport and for vehicles with disabled tax class.